 The terms in which at least one vertex intersects are the intersection terms.
 In general, the norm of an intersection term could be larger than the main terms.
-However, the norms are smaller if the factorization has a special type, based on vertex separators.
+However, the norms are smaller if the factorization has a special type, based on vertex separators.4

-Definition 2.41 (Leftmost/rightmost minimum vertex separators).
-For a ribbon or shape $\alpha$ , a vertex separator S is the leftmost minimum vertex separator (LMVS) if $\alpha \setminus S$ has no path from $U{\alpha}$ to any other minimum vertex separator.
-The rightmost minimum vertex separator (RMVS) likewise cuts paths from $V{\alpha}$ .
+Definition 2.40 (Leftmost/rightmost minimum vertex separators).
+For a ribbon or shape α , a vertex separator S is the leftmost minimum vertex separator (LMVS) if $\alpha \setminus S$ has no path from U{α} to any other minimum vertex separator.
+The rightmost minimum vertex separator (RMVS) likewise cuts paths from V{α} .

-The LMVS and RMVS can be shown to be uniquely defined, (the same proof works for either the dense MVS or the sparse MVS).
+The LMVS and RMVS can be shown to be uniquely defined (the same proof works for either the dense MVS or the sparse MVS).

-Proposition 2.42.
+Proposition 2.41.
 The LMVS is uniquely defined.

 Proof.
-Let $S_1, S_2$ be two minimum vertex separators.
-Then we can construct a minimum vertex separator to the left of both of them as follows.
+Let S_1 , S_2 be two minimum vertex separators.
+Then we can construct a minimum vertex separator to the left of both of them as follows (see Fig. 2.7 for a picture).
 Since this process cannot continue indefinitely, it must terminate in the LMVS.

-Let $L_1 \subseteq S_1$ be vertices of $S_1$ reachable from $U\alpha$ without passing through $S_2$ , and likewise for $L_2 \subseteq S_2$ .
-Then we take $S_L := L_1 \cup L_2 \cup (S_1 \cap S_2)$ .
+Let $L_1 \subseteq S_1$ be vertices of S_1 reachable from U_α without passing through S_2 , and likewise for $L_2 \subseteq S_2$.
+Then we take $S_L := L_1 \cup L_2 \cup (S_1 \cap S_2)$.